-- Conduct inspections in appropriate NAICS. - Provide training assistance as necessary to employers, not to exceed 40 hours. - Provide support in training efforts (internal and external), not to exceed 50 hours. - Provide staff support at logging, tree felling and arboriculture events, not to exceed 75 hours.
+- Conduct inspections in appropriate NAICS. - Provide training assistance as necessary to employers, not to exceed 40 hours. - Provide support in training efforts (internal and external), not to exceed 50 hours. - Provide staff support at logging, tree felling and arborist events, not to exceed 75 hours.

-- Provide available data as requested in NAICS 56173 and 11331 to Team Leaders, Supervisors, and Bureau Chiefs. - Utilize the FAA website to provide notification of crane activities to Team Leaders, Supervisors, and Bureau Chiefs.
+- Provide available data in NAICS 56173 and 11331. - Utilize the FAA website to provide notification of crane activities to Bureau Chiefs.